 Be careful mixing business and leisure

 HMRC does not look kindly upon expenses with ‘duality of purpose’ – claims can only be made for business activities, and not for anything that results in personal benefit.
-So, if you extend your trip for leisure purposes or take a spouse with you, you can’t claim these as business expenses.
+So, if employees extend their trip for leisure purposes or take a spouse with them, they can’t claim these as business expenses.
 It’s not impossible to enjoy some leisure time while travelling for business but there has to be a clear distinction between work and play where expenses are concerned.

 Incidental overnight expenses